uqmars/constitution/Constitution.md

 12.3 The secretary and/or their nominee for the meeting must keep an accurate record of resolutions passed at all Executive Team meetings.

-12.4 A special meeting of the Executive Team shall be convened by the Secretary on the requisition in writing signed by not less than one-third (1/3) of the members of the Executive Team, which requisition shall clearly state the reasons why such special meeting is being convened and the nature of the business to be transacted thereat.
+12.4 A special meeting of the Executive Team shall be convened by the Secretary on the requisition in writing signed by not less than one-third (1/3) of the Executives, which requisition shall clearly state the reasons why such special meeting is being convened and the nature of the business to be transacted thereat.

-12.5 At every meeting of the Executive Team a simple majority of more than 50% of members elected and/or appointed to the Executive Team as at the close of the last meeting of the Executive Team or General Meeting, shall constitute a quorum.
+12.5 At every meeting of the Executive Team a simple majority of more than 50% of Executives elected and/or appointed as at the close of the last meeting of the Executive Team or General Meeting, shall constitute a quorum.

 12.6 Subject as previously provided in this section, the Executive Team may meet together and regulate its proceedings as it thinks fit.

 12.7 However, questions arising at any meeting of the Executive Team shall be decided by a majority of votes and, in the case of equality of votes, the question shall be deemed to be decided in the negative.

-12.8 A member of the Executive Team shall not vote in respect of any matter in which the member is financially interested, or any matter arising thereout, and if the member does so vote the member's vote shall not be counted.
+12.8 An Executive shall not vote in respect of any matter in which the member is financially interested, or any matter arising thereout, and if the member does so vote the member's vote shall not be counted.

-12.9 Not less than fourteen (14) days notice shall be given by the secretary to members of the Executive Team of any special meeting of the Executive Team.
+12.9 Not less than fourteen (14) days notice shall be given by the secretary to Executives of any special meeting of the Executive Team.

 12.10 Such notice shall clearly state the nature of the business to be discussed thereat.

 12.11 The president shall preside as chairperson at every meeting of the Executive Team, or if there is no president, or if at any meeting the president is not present within ten (10) minutes after the time appointed for holding the meeting, another T3 Officer shall be chosen to be chairperson or if none of the T3 Officers are present at the meeting then the meeting shall lapse.

-12.12 If within fifteen (15) minutes from the time appointed for the commencement of a Executive Team meeting a quorum is not present, the meeting, if convened upon the requisition of members of the Executive Team, shall lapse.
+12.12 If within fifteen (15) minutes from the time appointed for the commencement of a meeting of the Executive Team a quorum is not present, the meeting, if convened upon the requisition of Executives, shall lapse.

 12.13 In any other case it shall stand adjourned to the same day in the next week at the same time and place or to such other day and at such other time and place as the Executive Team may determine, and if at the adjourned meeting a quorum is not present within half an hour from the time appointed for the meeting, the meeting shall lapse.

 ## 13 DELEGATION OF POWERS OF EXECUTIVE TEAM

-13.1 The Executive Team may delegate any of its powers to a subcommittee consisting of such members of the association as the Executive Team thinks fit.
+13.1 The Executive Team may delegate any of its powers to a subcommittee consisting of such Club Members as the Executive Team thinks fit.

 13.2 Any subcommittee so formed shall in the exercise of the powers so delegated conform to any regulations that may be imposed on it by the Executive Team.